 Galesburg, IL 61401-4999

-Most courses at Knox are worth 1 credit, and most students take 3 courses each term.
+Most courses at Knox are worth one credit, and most students take three courses each term.
 You will need 36 credits to graduate, which is essentially 36 courses.

-An easy way to think about the 36 courses you'll take during your Knox career: about one-third will be in FP, Foundations, and Key Competencies; about one-third in your major; and about one-third in a minor and other courses that you find interesting.
+An easy way to think about the 36 courses you'll take during your Knox career: about one-third will be in a major, one third will be in the general graduation requirements (First-year Preceptorial, the Elements, and your second field); about one-third will be in other courses that you find interesting.

-Classes meet, on average, between 3 and 5 hours per week; labs are an additional 2 to 4 hours per week.
-You should expect to devote 1 to 2 hours per hour of class each week to work outside of class, such as completing readings, studying for exams or quizzes, writing essays or reports, developing or rehearsing presentations or creative work.
+Classes meet, on average, between three and five hours per week; labs are an additional two to four hours per week.
+You should expect to devote at least two hours per hour of class each week to work outside of class, such as completing readings, studying for exams or quizzes, writing essays or reports, and developing or rehearsing presentations or creative work.

 Accurate course placement is vital to your academic success at Knox.
 Research shows that students who begin their college study at the appropriate level enjoy greater progress and achievement.
 A placement exam is a short test you take in the summer to determine if you have academic skills already in an area.
-At Knox, we offer placement tests in mathematics and some foreign languages.
+At Knox, we offer placement tests in mathematics, some second languages, and music.